telerik/ajax-docs/api/server/Telerik.Web.UI/RadGrid.md

                 usually include a custom background color, foreground color, and font properties.

+###  FilterMenu `GridFilterMenu`

+Gets a reference to  object.
+The filtering menu
+                appears when the filter button on the  is clicked.

+#### Remarks
+This property is meaningful only when you have filtering enabled (by setting
+                AllowFilteringByColumn="true").

+###  FilterType `GridFilterType`

+Change the filter type displayed in the filter dropdown

+###  Font `FontInfo`

+Gets the font properties associated with the Web server control.

-###  CommandItemStyle `GridTableItemStyle`
+###  FooterStyle `GridTableItemStyle`

 Gets a reference to the GridTableItemStyle object that allows you to set the
-            appearance of the command item in a Telerik RadGrid control.
+            appearance of the footer item in a Telerik RadGrid control.

 #### Remarks
-Use the CommandItemStyle property to control the appearance of the command
+Use the FooterItemStyle property to control the appearance of the footer item
-                item in a Telerik RadGrid control.
+                in a Telerik RadGrid control.
 This property is read-only; however, you can set the properties of the GridTableItemStyle object it returns.
-The properties can be set declaratively using one of the following methods:Place an attribute in the opening tag of the Telerik RadGrid control in the form Property-Subproperty, where Subproperty is a property of the GridTableItemStyle object (for example, CommandItemStyle-ForeColor).Nest a <CommandItemStyle> element between the opening and closing tags of the Telerik RadGrid control.The properties can also be set programmatically in the form Property.Subproperty (for example, CommandItemStyle.ForeColor).
+The properties can be set declaratively using one of the following methods:Place an attribute in the opening tag of the Telerik RadGrid control in the form Property-Subproperty, where Subproperty is a property of the GridTableItemStyle object (for example, FooterItemStyle-ForeColor).Nest a <FooterItemStyle> element between the opening and closing tags of the Telerik RadGrid control.The properties can also be set programmatically in the form Property.Subproperty (for example, FooterItemStyle.ForeColor).
 Common settings
                 usually include a custom background color, foreground color, and font properties.

+###  ForeColor `Color`

+Gets or sets the foreground color (typically the color of the text)
+            of the Web server control.

+###  GridLines `GridLines`

+Gets or sets a value that specifies whether the border between the cells of a
+            data table is displayed.

-###  ActiveItemStyle `GridTableItemStyle`
+###  GroupHeaderItemStyle `GridTableItemStyle`

 Gets a reference to the GridTableItemStyle object that allows you to set the
-            appearance of the active item in a Telerik RadGrid control.
+            appearance of the group-header item in a Telerik RadGrid control.

 #### Remarks
+Use the GroupHeaderItemStyle property to control the appearance of the
+                group-header item in a Telerik RadGrid control.
+This property is read-only; however, you can set the properties of the GridTableItemStyle object it returns.
+The properties can be set declaratively using one of the following methods:Place an attribute in the opening tag of the Telerik RadGrid control in the form Property-Subproperty, where Subproperty is a property of the GridTableItemStyle object (for example,
+                    GroupHeaderItemStyle-ForeColor).Nest a <GroupHeaderItemStyle> element between the opening and closing tags of the Telerik RadGrid control.The properties can also be set programmatically in the form Property.Subproperty (for example, GroupHeaderItemStyle.ForeColor).
+Common settings
+                usually include a custom background color, foreground color, and font properties.

+###  GroupingEnabled `Boolean`

+Gets or sets a value indicating whether the grouping is enabled.

+#### Remarks
+Most often this property is used in conjunction with
+                 property set to true.
+The
+                easiest way to turn the grouping on is by using the grid's SmartTag option for enabling the grouping.

+###  GroupingSettings `GridGroupingSettings`

+Gets a reference to the  object that
+                    allows you to set the properties of the grouping operation in a Telerik RadGrid control.

+#### Remarks
+Use the GroupingSettings property to control the settings of
+                the grouping operations in a Telerik RadGrid control.
+This property is read-only; however, you can set the properties of the GridGroupingSettings object it returns.
+The properties can be set declaratively using one of the following methods:Place an attribute in the opening tag of the Telerik RadGrid control in the form Property-Subproperty, where Subproperty is a property of the GridGroupingSettings object (for example,
+                    GroupingSettings-ExpandTooltip).Nest a <GroupingSettings> element between the opening and closing tags of the Telerik RadGrid control.The properties can also be set programmatically in the form Property.Subproperty (for example, GroupingSettings.ExpandTooltip).
+Common settings
+                usually include the tool tips for the sorting controls.

+###  GroupPanel `GridGroupPanel`

+Gets group panel control instance - visible only if grouping is enabled in grid
+                ().
+Each 's
+                Group-By-Expression is visualized in this panel.

+#### Remarks
+If grouping is enabled grid allows grouping by column(s) by drag-and-drop of
+                columns from it's detail tables in this panel For this purpose set AllowDragToGroup
+                property to true.
+You can modify panel's appearance using and
+                .

+###  HeaderContextMenu `GridHeaderContextMenu`

+Represents a HeaderContextMenu

+###  HeaderStyle `GridTableItemStyle`

+Gets the style properties of the heading section in the RadGrid control.

+#### Remarks
-Use the ActiveItemStyle property to control the appearance of the active item
+Use the HeaderItemStyle property to control the appearance of the header item
                 in a Telerik RadGrid control.
 This property is read-only; however, you can set the properties of the GridTableItemStyle object it returns.
-The properties can be set declaratively using one of the following methods:Place an attribute in the opening tag of the Telerik RadGrid control in the form Property-Subproperty, where Subproperty is a property of the GridTableItemStyle object (for example, ActiveItemStyle-ForeColor).Nest a <ActiveItemStyle> element between the opening and closing tags of the Telerik RadGrid control.The properties can also be set programmatically in the form Property.Subproperty (for example, ActiveItemStyle.ForeColor).
+The properties can be set declaratively using one of the following methods:Place an attribute in the opening tag of the Telerik RadGrid control in the form Property-Subproperty, where Subproperty is a property of the GridTableItemStyle object (for example, HeaderItemStyle-ForeColor).Nest a <HeaderItemStyle> element between the opening and closing tags of the Telerik RadGrid control.The properties can also be set programmatically in the form Property.Subproperty (for example, HeaderItemStyle.ForeColor).
 Common settings
                 usually include a custom background color, foreground color, and font properties.

+###  Height `Unit`

+Gets or sets the height of the Web server control.

-###  MultiHeaderItemStyle `GridTableItemStyle`
+###  HierarchySettings `GridHierarchySettings`

-Gets a reference to the GridTableItemStyle object that allows you to set the
+Gets a reference to the  object that
-            appearance of the MultiHeader item in a Telerik RadGrid control.
+                    allows you to set the properties of the hierarchical Telerik RadGrid control.

+#### Remarks
+Use the HierarchySettings property to control the settings of the
+                hierarchical Telerik RadGrid control.
+This property is read-only;
+                however, you can set the properties of the GridHierarchySettings object it returns.
+                The properties can be set declaratively using one of the following methods:Place an attribute in the opening tag of the Telerik RadGrid control in the form Property-Subproperty, where Subproperty is a property of the GridHierarchySettings object (for example,
+                    HierarchySettings-CollapseTooltip).Nest a <HierarchySettings> element between the opening and closing tags of the Telerik RadGrid control.The properties can also be set programmatically in the form Property.Subproperty (for example, HierarchySettings.CollapseTooltip).
+Common
+                settings usually include the tool tips for the hierarchical Telerik RadGrid control.

+###  HorizontalAlign `HorizontalAlign`

+Gets or sets the horizontal alignment of a data table within its
+            container.

+###  ImagesPath `String`

+Gets or sets default path for the grid images.

+###  InsertMethod `String`

+Gets or sets the name of the method to call in order to insert data

+###  IsExporting `Boolean`

+This property returns true when the control is currently exporting a file

+###  IsSkinSet `String`

+For internal use.

 ###  Items `GridDataItemCollection`